 This article is part of our Terraform Provisioners guide.

-File provisioners address a practical challenge in infrastructure automation: transferring configuration files, scripts, or other assets to newly provisioned resources.
-They're part of Terraform's broader provisioner concept that HashiCorp describes as "a measure of pragmatism, knowing that there are always certain behaviors that cannot be directly represented in Terraform's declarative model."
+Sometimes you need a config file or a script on a server right after it boots, and there's no clean Terraform-native way to put it there.
+That's the gap file provisioners fill.
+They're part of Terraform's broader provisioner concept, which HashiCorp describes as "a measure of pragmatism, knowing that there are always certain behaviors that cannot be directly represented in Terraform's declarative model."

-The file provisioner transfers files or directories from the local machine running Terraform to newly created resources.
-It operates alongside two other built-in provisioners:
+The file provisioner copies files or directories from the machine running Terraform to resources it just created.
+It's one of three built-in provisioners:

-File provisioners occupy a specific place in Terraform's execution model:
+Here's where file provisioners sit in Terraform's execution model:

-when = destroyThis last point is crucial: provisioner actions are not recorded in state files, meaning Terraform cannot detect or remediate drift in files managed through provisioners.
+when = destroyThat last point matters a lot: provisioner actions are not recorded in state files, so Terraform can't detect or fix drift in any file you manage through them.

 The file provisioner uses this syntax within a resource block: